Newegg: Early years and growth

 The company was founded by Fred Chang, a U.S. immigrant from Taiwan, in 2001.
 "Newegg" was selected as the company name to signify new hope for e-commerce during a period when e-commerce businesses were struggling to survive.

+Between 2001 and 2004 Newegg grew fast and was already profitable.

 In 2004, Newegg established Rosewill as a private-label reseller of computing and household products from many manufacturers.

 In 2005, Newegg.com was named one of the Internet's Top 10 retailers by Internet Retailer Magazine, with a 2004 sales revenue of just under $1 billion.
 Newegg.com grew an additional 30% in 2005, bringing annual sales to approximately $1.3 billion.
 Newegg launched NeweggMall.com in July 2008, Newegg.ca in October 2008, and NeweggBusiness.com in August 2009.
 In 2009, it was listed as on Forbes America's Largest Private Companies list.

 Chang had been Newegg's chairman and CEO until August 1, 2008, when it was announced he would step down as CEO and chairman while remaining a member of the board of directors and executive committee.
 He was succeeded by Tally Liu.
 Chang also retained his position as president of Newegg's Chinese operations.

 Attempted 2009 IPO and Newegg Marketplace

 On September 28, 2009, Newegg Inc filed for an IPO (initial public offering) with the U.S. Securities and Exchange Commission.
 The filing stated that Newegg has been profitable every year since 2001 and generated sales of $2.1 billion in 2008.
 The company's largest outside shareholder is New York-based venture-capital firm Insight Venture Partners.
 The IPO was managed by JP Morgan, Bank of America, Merrill Lynch, and Citi.
 In 2011, the company withdrew its registration for filing for an IPO, saying it would continue to explore alternative options for funding.

 It launched Newegg Marketplace in 2010 and exceeded $2.5 billion in revenue that year.
 The company has more than 1,500 employees.

 In 2010, Liu departed, and Chang became CEO again.
+In 2020, Anthony Chow took the reins as Newegg CEO.